Same Old, Same Old? 'Steady As She Goes'? In a Rut? No!

 2 Peter 3:3-4 …in the last days scoffers will come, scoffing and following their own evil desires.
 They will say, “Where is this ‘coming’ he promised?
 Ever since our ancestors died, everything goes on as it has since the beginning of creation.”

-• It’s an easy trap to become snared in — geting accustomed to things and expecting no change, nothing new, from one day to the next.
-The attitude that says, “…everything goes on as it has” can begin to dominate your thinking and get you into an unproductive “survival” mode — content just to get through each day, with no awareness that God is doing great things all around us.
+- • It’s an easy trap to become snared in — geting accustomed to things and expecting no change, nothing new, from one day to the next.
+You go about your regular, everyday routine.
+You follow habitual patterns and see familiar people and places.
+Everything seems unchanged from the previous day, week, year.
+The attitude that says, “…everything goes on as it has” can begin to dominate your thinking and get you into an unproductive “survival” mode, content just to get through each day — "steady as she goes" — with no awareness that God is doing great things all around you.

 Galatians 6:9 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.

 - • I used to be an FAA radar air traffic controller in the 1970s.
 From time to time during quiet periods, I used to share my faith and have lively spiritual discussions with some of my fellow controllers.
 One of them in particular showed absolutely no sign of moving towards the Lord.
 I recall one Sunday morning thinking to myself something like: “He’ll never get saved!”
 Well, lo and behold!
 That was the morning he walked into our church service and, at the close, responded to the altar call and came forth and sincerely gave his heart to Jesus Christ!
 To my embarrassment, I must admit that I had “grown weary” in hoping for this friend to get saved, and I had just about given up.
 Yet the Lord drew him in and wonderfully saved him!
 The moral of the story?
 Don’t give up!